Home Lower Mainland Paintball Facilities

 What is Paintball?

-Paintballing is an exciting way to spend time outdoors, get the heart pounding, shoot other people in a non-lethal way, and get shot at by both friends and strangers.
+Paintballing is an exciting way to spend time outdoors, get the blood pumping, shoot other people in a non-lethal way, and get shot at by both friends and strangers.
 It’s a ton of fun, and great exercise too.
 Don’t be surprised to be sore the next day, however, including in leg muscles you didn’t know existed.
 Expect the occasional paintball welt too!

 Paintball is a fun, adrenaline-stimulating, action-packed and exhilarating activity, but it’s not for everyone.
 Getting hit by a paintball can hurt, games require a fair bit of physical exertion, and playing war games isn’t everyone’s cup of tea.
 Some people love it, and others want nothing to do with it.